PyMoDAQ/PyMoDAQ/documentation/usage/Features.rst

   * a distant binary hdf5 file or *same as hdf5* but on the cloud (see `HSDS from the HDF group`__ and the `h5pyd`__ package)
   * a local or distant SQL Database (such as PostgreSQL).
 The current advantage of this solution is to be able to access your data on the database from a web application such as `Grafana`__.
 Soon a tutorial on this!!
+* Joystick control of the dashboard actuators (and eventually detectors).

 * Soon to be:

-  * Joystick control of the dashboard actuators (and eventually detectors).
+  * PID closed loop interface
   * A possibility to program a batch of scans.

    .. _overview_submodules: